 3. The price has to be right

 Before you buy a home, you need to consider every detail before you sign on the dotted line.
-To ensure it’s a good investment, calculate how much money you have, the amount you’re eligible to borrow, and how much the home will cost – with and without renovations.
+To ensure it’s a good real estate investment, calculate how much money you have, the amount you’re eligible to borrow, and how much the home will cost – with and without renovations.

 You also want to keep the cost of maintaining the home in mind.
 If you were to resell the property five or 10 years from now, try to estimate the price you’d be able to list the property.
 An estimation of future value can provide a good sense of whether you will profit from the home should the unexpected arise and you’re forced to sell earlier than expected.